ATLFlight/ATLFlightDocs/PX4.md

 The FC_ADDON contains generic proprietary drivers for the rc_receiver and uart_esc.
 The upstream PX4 project contains wrappers for these drivers for use by PX4.

-Login to the Intrinsyc website and download the fc_addon.
+Login to the Intrinsyc support website and download the latest flight controller addon.
 The Flight Controller AddOn for Snapdragon Flight provides some driver binaries that require wrappers for use with PX4.
 This repository contains these driver wrappers.

 Following these instructions to build the PX4 flight code for Snapdragon Flight using the driver binaries provided by Qualcomm.